-Presentation: Zejula is a grey, oval-shaped (12 mm x 8 mm) film-coated tablet debossed with "100" on one side and "Zejula" on the other side.
-Each tablet contains niraparib tosylate monohydrate equivalent to 100 mg niraparib and 34.7 mg of lactose monohydrate.
+Presentation: Zejula is a grey, oval-shaped (12 mm x 8 mm) film-coated tablet debossed with "100 mg" on one side and "Zejula" on the other side.
+Each tablet contains niraparib tosylate monohydrate equivalent to 100 mg niraparib and 34.7mg of lactose monohydrate.

 Indication: Monotherapy for the maintenance treatment of adult patients with advanced epithelial (FIGO Stages III and IV) high-grade ovarian, fallopian tube or primary peritoneal cancer who are in response (complete or partial) following completion of first-line platinum-based chemotherapy.
-Monotherapy for the maintenance treatment of adult patients with platinum sensitive relapsed high grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in response (complete or partial) to platinum-based chemotherapy.
+Monotherapy for the maintenance treatment of adult patients with platinum sensitive relapsed high grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in response (complete or partial) to platinum based chemotherapy.

-Dosage and administration: For first-line maintenance treatment, the recommended starting dose is 200mg (two 100-mg tablets) taken once daily.
-For patients who weigh ≥77kg and have baseline platelet count ≥150,000/μL the recommended starting dose is 300 mg (three 100-mg tablets) taken once daily.
+Dosage and administration: : For first-line maintenance treatment, the recommended starting dose is 200mg (two 100mg tablets) taken once daily.
+For patients who weigh ≥77kg and have baseline platelet count ≥150,000/μL, the recommended starting dose is 300 mg (three 100mg tablets) taken once daily.
 For recurrent maintenance treatment, the recommended starting dose is 300mg (three 100mg tablets) once daily.
-Astarting dose of 200mg (two 100-mg tablets) for patients weighing less than 58kg may be considered.
+A starting dose of 200mg (two 100mg tablets) for patients weighing less than 58kg may be considered.
 No dose adjustment is necessary for elderly patients (≥65 years).
+There are limited clinical data in patients aged 75 years or over.
 Dose reductions may be implemented based on adverse reactions (refer to SmPC).
-For patients with moderate hepatic impairment the recommended starting dose is 200mg once daily.
-Use with caution in patients with severe renal (or end stage renal disease undergoing haemodialysis) and severe hepatic impairment.
+For patients with moderate hepatic impairment, the recommended starting dose is 200mg once daily.
+Use with caution in patients with severe renal (or end stage renal disease undergoing haemodialysis) or severe hepatic impairment.
 Severe hepatic impairment patients should be carefully monitored.
-Zejula is for oral use.
-It is advised to take Zejula tablets without food (at least 1 hour before or 2 hours after a meal) or with a light meal.
+Zejula is for oral use and it is advised to take Zejula tablets without food (at least 1 hour before or 2 hours after a meal) or with a light meal.

-Contraindications: Hypersensitivity to the active substance or to any of the excipients and breast-feeding.
+Contraindications: Hypersensitivity to niraparib or to any of the excipients